brooswajne/batcave/README.md

 # batcave

+Just a fun little playground for cool little utilities and exciting functionality to play around with.

-Inspired by Rich Harris' [yootils](https://github.com/Rich-Harris/yootils), but for my own use.
+Originally inspired by Rich Harris' [yootils](https://github.com/Rich-Harris/yootils).